William III of England: Later years

-Mary II died of smallpox on 28 December 1694, leaving William III to rule alone.
+Mary II died of smallpox on 28 December 1694, aged 32, leaving William to rule alone.
 William deeply mourned his wife's death.
 Despite his conversion to Anglicanism, William's popularity in England plummeted during his reign as a sole monarch.

 Rumours of homosexuality

-During the 1690s rumours grew of William's alleged homosexual inclinations and led to the publication of many satirical pamphlets by his Jacobite detractors.
+During the 1690s, rumours grew of William's alleged homosexual inclinations and led to the publication of many satirical pamphlets by his Jacobite detractors.
 He did have several close male associates, including two Dutch courtiers to whom he granted English titles: Hans Willem Bentinck became Earl of Portland, and Arnold Joost van Keppel was created Earl of Albemarle.
 These relationships with male friends, and his apparent lack of mistresses, led William's enemies to suggest that he might prefer homosexual relationships.
 William's modern biographers disagree on the veracity of these allegations.
 Some believe there may have been truth to the rumours, while others affirm that they were no more than figments of his enemies' imaginations, as it was common for someone childless like William to adopt, or evince paternal affections for, a younger man.

 Whatever the case, Bentinck's closeness to William did arouse jealousies at the royal court.
 William's young protégé, Keppel, aroused more gossip and suspicion, being 20 years William's junior, strikingly handsome, and having risen from the post of a royal page to an earldom with some ease.
 Portland wrote to William in 1697 that "the kindness which your Majesty has for a young man, and the way in which you seem to authorise his liberties ... make the world say things I am ashamed to hear."
 This, he said, was "tarnishing a reputation which has never before been subject to such accusations".
 William tersely dismissed these suggestions, however, saying, "It seems to me very extraordinary that it should be impossible to have esteem and regard for a young man without it being criminal."